A Good Book: Unreasonable Hospitality

 My main takeaway:

-never stop questioning what you are going and you will never stop improving.
+never stop questioning what you are doing and you will never stop improving.

 Previous